 In the meantime, vision in her "good" eye had deteriorated.
 She started back on a new chemotherapy regimen in the fall of 2004.
 It kept her stable until January 2006 at which time scans showed that one of her tumors more than doubled in size.
 She was enrolled in a Phase I clinical trial of Lenalidomide from Jan.
 2006 until March 2007, at which time she developed demyelination in her cerebrum and had to discontinue.

 In March 2008 she was diagnosed with malignant peripheral nerve sheath tumor, an aggressive soft tissue sarcoma.
 She had two surgeries in March to remove the tumor and completed 7 weeks of radiation.
 In June 2008, she was diagnosed with severe Moya Moya disease, a progressive narrowing of the blood vessels that feed the brain, after having two strokes.
-She had a double craniotomy with a procedure called pial synangiosis at Children´s Hospital of Boston in August 2008 to try and revascularize her brain.
+She had a double craniotomy with a procedure called pial synangiosis at Children's Hospital of Boston in August 2008 to try and revascularize her brain.
+More recently, she was diagnosed with Myasthenia Gravis, an auto immune disease causing progressive muscle weakness and fatigue.
+She has been in and out of myasthenic crisis, and is in treatment with high dose steroids to manage her symptoms.

 Despite all she has been through, she is a happy, enthusiastic and optimistic child, with a crazy, infectious laugh and a true love for life.
 She takes great joy in helping others, finds treasure in what others may see as ordinary or mundane, and never lets a day go by without some kind of exciting discovery.
 No matter what challenges are placed before her, she never gives up.
 Her courage, resiliency and relentless spirit are an inspiration to those who know her.